aplteam/Cider/docs/Cider-User-Guide.md

 * A monadic function receives a namespace with the project configuration as right argument
 * A dyadic or ambivalent function receives in addition the parameter space passed to `OpenProject`

+Note that such a function will be executed no matter whether the project was opened or imported.

 #### Executing user-specific code